Go “mobile” this summer and relax

 - Do not give the caller or visitor a prepaid card (such as a Green Dot card), a wire transfer or any other form of payment that may be difficult for law enforcement officials to trace.
 Customers should only use authorized methods and legitimate banking information to pay their bills.

-- Ignore suspicious requests for personal information from an unverified source such as bank account numbers, user names and passwords, credit card numbers and Social Security numbers.
+- Ignore suspicious requests from an unverified source for personal information such as bank account numbers, user names and passwords, credit card numbers and Social Security numbers.

 - Delete and block any emails from utilities that are not your service provider.

-Turn up your energy savings with water heater rebates
+Pour on energy savings with water heater rebates

 rebate of up to $900.